Enterprise Architecture Framework - for Projects

 the solution design

 Because the architecture may not have been created by the project itself or in an assignment by the same stakeholders, owner/clients, the resulting architecture may contain solutions based on conflicting interests and requirements.
-For instance, a Security Officer or Chief Information Officer may have put a ‘no open-source’ principle in the Security Architecture or ‘single source of truth’ principle Information Architecture that conflicts with the ‘Bring your own mobile device’ Application Architecture of the project's solution.
+For instance, a Security Officer or Chief Information Officer may have put a ‘no open-source’ principle in the Security Architecture or ‘single source of truth’ principle in Information Architecture that conflicts with the ‘Bring your own mobile device’ Application Architecture of the project's solution.

 >> Report and Recommend changes, measures and